 Symmetry often breaks the rule of thirds.
 This compositional rule is useful for drawing attention to the subject by mirroring each side of the photo.
 This can create a striking composition that draws the eye to the subject in the center.

 Leading lines are created by using objects in the foreground or background to lead your eyes to a point of interest.
 They “point” to your subject.
 In this photo, the leading lines are the carrots and they are pointing to the ranch dressing in the center.
 (This photo is also another example of symmetry!)
 Leading lines could also be utensils, edges of a cutting board, or even elements in the background.

 Angles are important to think about when photographing your food, because different angles will emphasize different aspects of your dish.
-In the two photos below, the one on the left gives you an idea of the overall place setting, and the second one shows more detail in the food.
-You’re able to see the texture of the sauce and the noodles more, and the sprig of basil takes up more room in the frame, so there’s a bigger pop of color.
+In the two photos below, the one on the left shows more details in the food, and the one on the right gives you an idea of the overall place setting.
+In the first one, you’re able to see the texture of the sauce and the noodles more, and the sprig of basil takes up more room in the frame, so there’s a bigger pop of color.
 There’s no right or wrong here, but you can see that with different angles, you can draw attention to different details.

 Remember – rules are meant to be broken, and the rules of composition are guidelines to help you creatively craft your photographs.

 After you’ve perfected your photography skills, there are multitude of ways to use your photos to market your meal programs.
 Social media and menu publishing are great ways to incorporate visual elements in your marketing.
 Digital menu boards like SchoolCaféTV are also a great way to market in the cafeteria.
 These menus are highly visual, so great photographs play an important role.